jeminpro/learn/web/docs/98_prompting/002_thorough-teaching-resource.md

 * Do not repeat templates or values excessively — prioritize variety and creativity
 * Use familiar UK-style measurements (pounds, litres, cm, etc.)
 * Avoid calculator-required values (stick to manageable mental math numbers)
+* Please do one topic at a time

 ---